Cyperaceae . . . . . . . . Sedges

 Carex nigra . . .
 Common Sedge

-As the name suggests: a very common sedge throughout the BI; has only 2 stigmas
+As the name suggests: a very common sedge throughout the BI; has only 2 stigmas, stomata largely on upper surface

 Carex norvegica . . . .
 Close-headed Alpine-sedge